FilterViT and DropoutViT: Abstract

 \section{Abstract}

-In this study, we propose an improved variant of MobileViT that performs attention-based QKV operations in the early stages of downsampling.
-Directly conducting QKV operations on high-resolution feature maps is computationally intensive due to the large size and numerous tokens.
-To address this issue, we introduce a filter attention mechanism using a convolutional neural network (CNN) to generate an importance mask (Filter Mask) that selects the most informative pixels for attention computation.
+In this study, we propose an improved variant of ViT that performs attention-based QKV operations in the early stages of downsampling.
+Directly conducting attention operations on high-resolution feature maps is computationally intensive due to the large size and numerous tokens.
+To address this issue, we introduce a filter attention mechanism using Filter Block to generate an salient mask (Filter Mask) that selects the most informative pixels for attention computation.

-Specifically, the CNN scores the pixels of the feature map, and we sort these scores to select the top $K$ pixels (with $K$ varying across network layers).
+Specifically, the Filter Block scores the pixels of the feature map, and we sort these scores to select the top $K$ pixels (with $K$ varying across network layers).
 This method effectively reduces the number of tokens involved in the attention computation, thereby lowering computational complexity and increasing processing speed.
-Additionally, we find that the importance mask offers interpretability, as the model focuses more on regions of the image that are crucial to the outcome.
+Additionally, we find that the salient mask offers interpretability, as the model focuses more on regions of the image that are crucial to the outcome.

 Experimental results demonstrate that our model achieves advantages in parameter efficiency and computational speed while improving accuracy.
 Compared to other models, our approach significantly reduces computational resource consumption while maintaining high performance.